real-ahmed/Store-Management-System/README.md

 2. Access the Admin Panel or Cashier Panel using the provided credentials.
 3. Explore the features and functionalities to manage your store effectively.

-## Contributing

-Contributions to the Store Management System are welcome!
-Feel free to submit bug reports, feature requests, or contribute directly by creating pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing for free use, modification, and distribution.
-Please refer to the license file for more details.